microsoft/aksworkshop/_entries/03-02 cosmosdb.md

 3. Configure application to connect to CosmosDB

 Prebuilt containers to replace the captureorder and fulfillorder are available but you need to replace MongoDB with CosmosDB with zero downtime.
+Note, for this exercise you will be deploying tag v4 of the containers.

 Resources: